daraksha-dk/product-feedback-app/README-template.md

 I also learned how to navigate through a nested JSON file to get the data that I want and to properly display it as needed.

+I also learned how to make a custom select menu to match the design provided.

 ### Continued development

 - I think it would be interesting to add transitions to the menu on mobile so that it slides out from the right.